Georgia vs. Notre Dame: Prediction, preview, how to watch | NCAA.com

-It's finally game week for perhaps the most anticipated game of the year — or at least until 'Bama-LSU.
-Notre Dame comes down to Athens for a huge showdown with Georgia in a top-10 game.
-Check out our predictions, preview and how to watch information below.
+We're getting close to the most anticipated game of the season — or at least until 'Bama-LSU.
+Notre Dame comes down to Athens for a big showdown against Georgia in a top-10 matchup.
+Find our predictions, preview and how to watch information below.

-In a game that has big College Football Playoff implications, No. 7 Notre Dame and No. 3 Georgia play each other for only the third time.
+In a game that has huge College Football Playoff implications, No. 7 Notre Dame and No. 3 Georgia play each other for only the third time ever.

 Georgia vs. Notre Dame: Prediction, preview